Skin Cancer Biopsy

 What Will Happen During My Skin Cancer Biopsy?

-Contrary to most patients’ perception, a skin biopsy is a simple procedure performed under local anesthetic at either Dr. Perri’s office in Conroe or the Woodlands.
+Contrary to most patients’ perception, a skin biopsy is a simple procedure performed under local anesthetic at either Dr. Perri’s office.
 During the procedure Dr. Perri will:

 - Clean the area around the suspicious skin lesion with isopropyl alcohol.